snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 	echo "Sending SNS for job completion" && sleep 2
 {% endhighlight %}

-In this case, we are running the StorageLoader again.
 Note how we removed all the completed steps, and removed dangling references to the completed steps in the dependencies of the outstanding steps.

 A quick visualization of this Makefile: